THE PHARMACOLOGY OF ALCOHOL

 How Alcohol Affects The Brain and Body

-Alcohol is excreted in urine, sweat and breath, but the main method of elimination from the body is by metabolism in the liver where it is converted to acetaldehyde and acetate.
-These metabolites are then excreted from the body, primarily in urine.
+Alcohol is excreted in urine, sweat and breath, but the main method of elimination from the body is by metabolism in the liver, where it is converted to acetaldehyde and acetate.
+These metabolites are then excreted from the body, primarily in the urine.

 The rate at which alcohol is metabolised and the extent to which an individual is affected by a given dose of alcohol is highly variable from one individual to another.
 These individual differences affect drinking behaviour and the potential for alcohol-related harm and alcohol dependence.

 Also, the effects of alcohol vary in the same individual over time depending on several factors, including whether food has been consumed, rate of drinking, nutritional status, environmental context and concurrent use of other psychoactive drugs.
 Therefore, it is very difficult to predict the effects of a given amount of alcohol both between individuals and within individuals over time.

 For instance, the impact on the liver varies clinically so that some experience liver failure early on in their drinking career, whilst in others, drinking heavily, liver function is relatively normal.

 Alcohol is a toxic substance, and its toxicity is related to the quantity and duration of alcohol consumption.
 It can have toxic effects on every organ in the body.

 In the brain, in a single drinking episode, increasing levels of alcohol lead initially to stimulation (experienced as pleasure), excitement and talkativeness.
 At increasing concentrations, alcohol causes sedation leading to sensations of relaxation, then later to slurred speech, unsteadiness, loss of coordination, incontinence, coma and ultimately death through alcohol poisoning due to the sedation of the vital brain functions on breathing and circulation.